 Built-in Flexibility

-Most of our clients have websites that display a lof content in different places.
+Most of our clients have websites that display a lot of content in different places.
 For example, a blog article may have links to it and excerpts also displayed on a structured search results page.
 There may also be links to the article throughout the site as ‘related content’ or on a campaign landing page.
 Obviously, we want that content syndicated across the site without having to rewrite anything, or store information in multiple places (this drives non-technical content editors crazy).
-Drupal core provides modulus like Taxonomy for this purpose.
-Views and Views UI modules come in handy for filter views on pages (for example, displaying all articles about ‘how to save’ displaying in a Knowledge Center on a retail banking website).
+Drupal core provides modules like Taxonomy for this purpose.
+Views and Views UI modules come in handy for filtering views on pages (for example, displaying all articles about ‘how to save’ in a Knowledge Center on a retail banking website).

 There are also ‘collections’ of components for Drupal that may not be part of the core, but are still grouped and maintained as one cohesive project.
 An example of this we have used is Drupal Commerce.
 While not yet a fully baked end-to-end commerce solution, Drupal Commerce provides core commerce functionality like Shopping Cart and Product Listing.
 Most importantly, it plugs in seamlessly with the Drupal Core, avoiding a disjoint Commerce Site vs. Marketing site experience.
 Keeping your shopping and brochure-ware experience cohesive leads to more operational efficiency and better SEO boost, among other values.